viktor-codes/classical_music_hackathon/docs/FEATURES.md

 ## Lessons page
 ![lessons page screenshot](./readme-images/lessons-page.png)

 The lessons page contains three lessons under toggle tabs.
 Lesson 1 is about the musical alphabet, lesson 2 on basic scales, and lesson 3 on chords.
 It also contains a playable piano that you can click using your mouse or press the corresponding key.
+The corresponding note and stave are also displayed.

 ![piano screenshot](./readme-images/piano-screenshot.png)

+The piano has a volume slider to increase or decrease volume level.
+It also has a toggle button to display the corresponding key on the keyboard to play the piano.

 ## Game page
 ![game page screenshot](./readme-images/game-screenshot.png)